Haven't yet found what you're looking for? Have a look below for some of our most frequently asked questions.

 You can donate now with a credit card, or send a check to: Development Office, The Second Step, PO Box 600213, Newtonville, MA 02460.
 Or consider a gift of stock, or a gift in tribute or in memory of another.

 The Second Step welcomes donations of household goods, furniture, or other items on our Wish List.
 Please call our volunteer coordinator at 617-467-5334 or email email@example.com to learn drop-off locations and times and to make certain your items fit our current needs.
 Thank you!

 There are many ways you can help, from working with children in our residences to becoming a volunteer mentor.
 Please call our volunteer coordinator at 617-467-5334, or email firstname.lastname@example.org learn about our current needs.

-Victims of abuse may be reluctant to leave for a complex set of reasons including safety, shame, fear, lack of money, or concern for the abuser.
-When a victim does leave, it does not guarantee that the abuse will stop.
+Those experiencing domestic violence may be reluctant to leave for a complex set of reasons including safety, shame, fear, lack of money, or concern for the abuser.
+When someone does leave, it does not guarantee that the abuse will stop.
 Abusers will often go to great lengths to trace their spouse or partner in order to continue the abuse.
-In fact, one of the most dangerous times for a victim of abuse is when they decide to leave.
+In fact, one of the most dangerous times for someone experiencing abuse is when they decide to leave.

 For these reasons, it is important to safety plan with a knowledgeable advocate when possible.
 Call us at 617.965.3999, or email email@example.com for general information.
 You can also reach out to the Director of our Community Programs at firstname.lastname@example.org.